Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Omitted Details

 \subsection{Evaluation}

-Figure~\ref{fig:epidemic_total_runtime_appendix} shows the runtime of (Approximate) Foreplan, ALP and XADD Symbolic Value Iteration with a time limit of two hours.
-The flattening of the runtimes of Foreplan backs our theoretical result in Theorem~\ref{theorem:foreplan-complexity}, highlighting that the runtime is indeed not exponential, but rather polynomial, in the number of persons.
-Moreover, with Approximate Foreplan, we can solve the epidemic example for 164 persons in approximately $2.288$ seconds, which is faster than ALP on 15 persons with approximately $3.045$ seconds and Foreplan on 21 persons with approximately $5.534$ seconds.
+Figure~\ref{fig:sysadmin_total_runtime_appendix} shows the runtime of (Approximate) Foreplan, ALP and XADD Symbolic Value Iteration (VI) on the fully-connected SysAdmin~\cite{approx_factored_mdps} example with a time limit of two hours.
+Both versions of Foreplan clearly surpass ALP and XADD Symbolic VI.

+For the BoxWorld~\cite{boutilier2001symbolic} example, we use trains instead of trucks and increase the number of boxes and trains evenly and simultaneously.
+Figure~\ref{fig:boxworld_total_runtime_appendix} shows the runtime of (Approximate) Foreplan, ALP and XADD Symbolic VI on the BoxWorld example with a time limit of 15 hours.
+Foreplan is more than $83.227$ times faster than the exact XADD Symbolic VI, which times out after two boxes and trains.
+Foreplan is at nine boxes and trains even more than three times faster than ALP.
+For approximation, Approximate Foreplan is more than $2.057$ times faster than ALP at nine boxes and trains.
+Moreover, Approximate Foreplan manages to go up to 30 boxes and trains within the same time limit.

+The approximation error in the BoxWorld example is more complex.
+With our chosen basis functions, ALP and Approximate Foreplan both deviate in up to $85$ \% of all actions, when tested on up to eight boxes and trains.
+Still, Approximate Foreplan is not worse than ALP, since both report the same coefficients for the basis functions, empirically and theoretically by Theorem~\ref{theorem:equivalence_alp_aforeplan}.
+The reason lies in the reward and basis functions: The reward functions award points only for boxes in cities.
+Because we have chosen the basis functions identical to the reward functions and an additional constant basis function, the basis functions do not take boxes on trains into account, where the boxes may be unloaded in a more profitable city.
+Therefore, with better basis functions, we should be able to capture better solutions.
+Moreover, we highlight that Approximate Foreplan returns the same policy as ALP and is more than $30.000$ times faster.